SEO & Web Development

 • /article-83729 (meaningless: database ID)

-Once a URL is published and indexed, changing it breaks existing backlinks, loses accumulated SEO authority, and creates 404 errors for users.
-If you absolutely must change a slug:
+Once a URL is live and indexed, changing it breaks existing backlinks, throws away accumulated SEO authority, and creates 404 errors.
+If you absolutely need to change a slug:

-1. Implement a 301 redirect from the old URL to the new one
+1. Set up a 301 redirect from the old URL to the new one

-2. Update all internal links throughout your site
+2. Update all internal links across your site

-3. Update or disavow broken external backlinks if possible
+3. Update or disavow broken external backlinks where possible

-4. Submit the new URL to Google Search Console
+4. Submit the new URL in Google Search Console

-The fastest way to create optimized slugs is using a dedicated slug generator tool:
+The quickest way to create clean slugs is with a dedicated generator:

 1. Write your page title or heading